befeleme/pyp2spec/README.md

 Fedora spec file and stores it in the current directory alongside with the config file used to produce the spec file.

-Inside, there are two parts:
+Inside, there are two main parts:
 - *pyp2conf*: gathers of all the necessary information to produce a spec file and stores it in a configuration file
 - *conf2spec*: produces working spec file using all the information from configuration file